 *Evolving New Ideas was the name of the student-driven, interactive, LIVE technology showcase for the Michigan Association of Teachers Association in 1997 and for the National Association of Teachers Association in 1998 at the Renaissance Ballroom in Detroit, MI.

-Before turning to Education, Jim Ross founded two studios - RGB & Detroit Digital Design- where critical technologies were pioneered that contributed to the evolution of the digital photography, graphic and industrial arts fields.
-In 1991 and 1992, Detroit Digital collaborated with the Industrial Design Society of America for an event titled "Design Studio of the Future" which was the theme for the annual "Eyes on the Classics" event held for Auto leadership at the Edsel and Elanor Ford House.
+Before turning to Education, Jim Ross founded two studios - RGB & Detroit Digital Design - where critical technologies were pioneered that contributed to the evolution of the digital photography, graphic and industrial arts fields.
+In 1991 and 1992, Detroit Digital collaborated with the Industrial Design Society of America and many of the leading designers who had fled Michigan for California and New York, for an event titled "Design Studio of the Future" which was the theme for the annual "Eyes on the Classics" event held for Auto leadership at the Edsel and Elanor Ford House.

-Detroit Digital intended to demonstrate how digital empowered design as it had been marginalized to make way for engineering, CAD mass production, and a "bean counter," planned obscolescence culture.
+The mission was to demonstrate how digital empowered design as it had been marginalized to make way for engineering, CAD mass production, and a "bean counter," planned obscolescence culture, which they did but the ideas were not adopted by auto leadership at the time.

-Before bankruptcy visited the auto industry in 2008 and design was re-embraced, Ross became interested in education and in getting to the root cause of our lack of creative thinking and innovation in American business culture, and took on the role of Director of the McMath Hulbert Solar Observatory; starting a non-profit to renovate the historic site and to operate it as an informal science learning and research facility for K-12 and Higher Education.
-Through collaborations with education, civic & political thought leaders, the Observatory raised millions of dollars in grants for advanced STEM program and technological infrastructure development for the Oakland County Intermediate School District (e.g. Awesome Tech) & Pontiac Schools (e.g. Project Synergy technology grant, 21st Century Community Learning Centers).
+Before bankruptcy visited the auto industry in 2008 and design was re-embraced, Ross became interested in education and in getting to the root cause of our lack of creative thinking and innovation in American business culture, shifting into the role of Director of the McMath Hulbert Solar Observatory for the next 15 years, starting a non-profit to renovate the historic site and to operate it as an informal science learning and research facility for K-12 and Higher Education.
+Through collaborations with education, civic & political thought leaders, the Observatory raised millions of dollars in grants for advanced STEM program and technological infrastructure development for the Oakland County Intermediate School District (e.g. Awesome Tech) & Pontiac Schools (e.g. Project Synergy technology grant, which was one of the the first pilot projects funded by the Mott Foundation and that became the federal 21st Century Community Learning Centers program).

 An example of a "Discovery Program" summer camp project was the 1997 Michigan Science Teachers Association's annual "Evolving New Ideas" themed conference held at the Renaissance Center ballroom in Detroit (& for National in 1998).
 Youth spent 6 weeks in immersive environments at the Detroit Zoo and the Observatory and video-conferenced with each other and with mentors studying marine biology at UC Santa Barbara.
 Live trucks were set up to broadcast the student-designed, interactive, cross-country/site presentations of all they had learned.